 PROJECT: Strengthening regional climate change governance through integrating gender-responsive climate action in Namibia

-The University of Namibia (UNAM), in partnership with CDKN, launched this Knowledge Basis Project in Namibia in October 2019.
+The University of Namibia (UNAM), in partnership with CDKN, launched this project in Namibia in October 2019.
 The project focuses on achieving climate-resilient rural and community development in Namibia by strengthening climate change governance at the regional and local level through the integration of gender-responsive climate action into regional plans and projects.

 This project builds on work done by the Adaptation at Scale in Semi-Arid Regions (ASSAR) project since 2014.
 One of ASSAR’s findings in Namibia was that unequal levels of power and influence between national and sub-national levels of decision-making through to local actors were the main systemic barrier with regards to adaptation governance in Namibia.
 In addition, it found that because social groups are heterogenous in their adaptive capacities, any adaptation strategy or intervention needed to take this into consideration.